AdiBak/upscaile/README.md

 ## 📌 Motivation

-Many AI-powered image enhancement sites limit users with credit systems or paid subscriptions, making it difficult to freely upscale images.
-I built **Upscaile** to solve this — a free, intuitive platform that uses AI to upscale and enhance your images up to 4× their original resolution.
+Many AI-powered image enhancement sites limit users with credit systems or paywalls, making it frustrating to freely upscale images.
+I wanted to build an alternative — a simple, fast, and free solution that anyone could use without restriction.

-I wanted users to experience the power of modern AI models without the friction of paywalls, account creation, or clunky interfaces.
+This project also gave me an opportunity to explore AI APIs and strengthen my backend skills — especially with Flask, which I’d been meaning to learn through a real-world build.

 ---

-## 🛠 Development Process
+## 🧱 Development Process

-I started by building a simple HTML frontend — just a file input and a submit button — to experiment with file uploads and basic form handling.

-From there, I explored various APIs for upscaling and hosting.
-After testing several options, I chose:

-- **Cloudinary** to upload images and generate shareable URLs,
+**Upscaile** began as a minimal prototype: just an HTML form with a file input and submit button.
+From there, I explored several APIs and tools to bring the concept to life.

+Here’s a rough timeline of how I developed it:

+1. **Flask Backend Setup**: Built a basic Flask server to handle image uploads and route requests.
+2. **API Research & Integration**:
-- **Prodia** for high-quality AI upscaling using models like ESRGAN and SwinIR,
+   - Tried various AI upscaling APIs and selected **Prodia** for its performance and simplicity.
+   - Used **Cloudinary** for quick image uploads and public URL generation.
-- **SightEngine** for image moderation to ensure content safety.
+   - Integrated **SightEngine** for basic moderation to ensure uploaded content is appropriate.

-Once I had a working API pipeline, I built a Flask backend to handle requests, call the APIs, and manage state (like image counts) using Redis.

-On the frontend, I gradually introduced Bootstrap for styling and responsiveness, added loading spinners, flash messages, and a carousel to showcase enhanced image comparisons.
-Throughout, I focused on clean UX, privacy (automatic deletion of originals), and speed.

-The final deployed version runs on **Render** and delivers a seamless experience — uploading, processing, and delivering upscaled results in about **5–10 seconds**.
+3. **Frontend Design**:
+   - Started with static HTML/CSS, then added **Bootstrap** for a clean, responsive UI.
+   - Added image carousels to visually compare before and after results.
+4. **Optimization & Privacy**:
+   - Ensured images are deleted from Cloudinary immediately after use.
+   - Added Redis to track total upscale counts.
+5. **Deployment**:
+   - Deployed the app using **Render**, making it publicly accessible.

+Throughout the process, I focused on learning Flask, building an intuitive user experience, and keeping the pipeline fast and secure.

 ---